Skip to content

 When AI, and when classic automation?

-We implement AI only where it improves a specific metric — document classification, text analysis, lead scoring, failure prediction.
+We implement AI only where it improves a specific metric - document classification, text analysis, lead scoring, failure prediction.
 If the problem can be solved with simpler automation (n8n workflow, API integration, data-change trigger), we don’t add AI unnecessarily.
 The difference?
 AI processes unstructured data and makes decisions based on patterns.
 Classic automation executes repetitive steps faster than a human.
-We choose the tool for the problem, not the trend.

 The human’s role in an automated process